More on White South Sea Pearls

 On rare occasions, cultivated South Sea pearls have been known to grow as large as 20 millimeters in size.
 Generally, only up to 30% of a harvest will produce near-round and round pearls.
 The gems that come from South Sea oysters can also be drop-shapes and baroque.
 These are often used when creating unique, high-end pearl jewelry.

 White South Sea pearls are known for retaining their value better than all other types of pearls.
-And, because they are so unusually large and quite rare, that value continues to last a lifetime.
+And, because they are so unusually large and quite rare, the South Sea pearls value continues to last a lifetime.
 The big beauties of the sea make perfect gifts for that classy, special someone.
 And, with such thick nacre, they are sure to stand the tests of time.

 These stunning gemstones will flatter any wardrobe.
 You’ll love their amazing natural sparkle, shine and glow.
 Check out our gorgeous selection of White South Sea pearls today!